 - Decreased facial and body hair

-- Less muscular than normal
+- Less muscular compared with other men

 - Enlarged breast tissue